Hate ads? Verify for LSD+ → Learn More

 Rising LSAT/GPA medians, narrowing bands, or falling acceptance rates indicate increasing competitiveness.
 Click legend items to show/hide metrics.

-For law school applicants interested in the 2024 admissions cycle at University of Tennessee Law School, 1852 candidates submitted JD applications and 487 received acceptance letters.
+Based on the 2024 ABA 509 Report, 1852 candidates submitted JD applications to University of Tennessee Law School and 487 received acceptance letters.
 The law school application process here is selective for prospective students with an acceptance rate of 26.3%.

 The JD program at University of Tennessee Law School enrolls a first-year class of 133 law students each year, with an admissions yield rate of 27.1%.
 This means that of the 487 applicants who received law school acceptance letters, 132 chose to enroll.
 Understanding these law school admission statistics can help prospective JD applicants evaluate their chances and plan their application strategy.